KenDickey/BeeYourself/HitchHikersCompiler.md

             from: encoder).
     ^true
 ````
-We manufacture and store a MessageNode corresponding to a message send AssertionFailedError signal.
+We manufacture and store a MessageNode corresponding to a message send ````AssertionFailedError signal````.
 We will later use it to generate code.
 In the already mentioned ad-hoc style, we stuff it in the arguments variable as the only element of the array.
 (It would probably be no harm to store the node itself, but it goes too much against the variable name which suggests a collection).

 Next we write the emitter.
 (It is easier to write a sizer afterwards, when we know sizes of what parts of the code emitter needs to generate branches).
 ````Smalltalk